atiyehghm/Opencv_android/README.md

 ## Face Detection App
 In order to understand better, we write a face detection app using the haarcascades algorithm with this library.
+Face detection using Haar feature-based cascade classifiers is a machine learning based approach where a cascade function is trained from a lot of images that they may have faces in them or not.
+It is then used to detect faces in other images.
+OpenCV provide pre-learnt cascade for Haar algorithm.
 For this, you need to do all the steps above (includes integrate project with openCV library, set camera permission and add `javaCameraView` with id of `appCameraView` in `main_activity.xml` file ).

 Because in this app we want to use the haarcascades algorithm for detecting faces, we need a xml file that exists in the openCV library.
 In the openCV library go to `sdk > etc > haarcascades` and then copy `haarcascade_frontalface_alt2.xml` file, then in `resource` project folder(`res`), create `android resource directory` with `raw` resource type and optional name (e.g: raw) and paste copied file here.